Teriyaki Salmon Bowl with Pineapple (Easy 25-Minute Dinner)

 • Sliced green onions, for garnish

-1. Preheat oven to 400°F. Line a baking sheet with parchment.
+1. Preheat oven to 400F and line a baking sheet with parchment.
+Pat salmon dry and season with salt and pepper.

-5. Assemble bowls and garnish with sauce, sesame seeds, and green onions.
+5. Assemble bowls with rice, salmon, pineapple, and broccoli, then drizzle with reserved teriyaki sauce and garnish with sesame seeds and green onions.

 Your email address will not be published.
 Required fields are marked *